 Other energy infrastructures are also influencing the optimal scale of plants.
-Regarding the power grid, decentralized options might require costly grid extensions while on the other hand this more dispersed power generation might reduce the risk of power failures in areas with weaker grids.
+Regarding the power grid, decentralised options might require costly grid extensions while on the other hand this more dispersed power generation might reduce the risk of power failures in areas with weaker grids.
 Natural gas infrastructures may also play a role for plant scaling and localisation, not only through heat market competition between natural gas and biomass but also for market access for products from gasification-based biorefineries.
-If synthetic natural gas (SNG), i.e. bio methane, is an output, the market access through natural gas grids may improve the possibility to maximize revenues.
+If synthetic natural gas (SNG), i.e. bio methane, is an output, the market access through natural gas grids may improve the possibility to maximise revenues.

-PROFITABILITY AND CO2 MITIGATION POTENTIAL IN THE RECENT LITERATURE
+PROFITABILITY AND ${\rm CO_2}$ MITIGATION POTENTIAL IN THE RECENT LITERATURE

 The issue of biorefinery and waste heat utilization has been covered in a small number of recent publications.
-The point of departure is often the investigation of an optimal utilization of available biomass resources; how are available biomass resources being best utilized from a carbon mitigation point of view (tonnes of CO_2 mitigated), or how the resources best are utilized from a carbon cost perspective (EUR/tonnes of CO_2 mitigated).
+The point of departure is often the investigation of an optimal utilization of available biomass resources; how are available biomass resources being best utilised from a carbon mitigation point of view (tonnes of CO_2 mitigated), or how the resources best are utilised from a carbon cost perspective (EUR/tonnes of CO_2 mitigated).

 The profitability of biorefineries has been in focus in a few recent investigations assessing various designs connected to district heating.
-Major issues in the analysis have been whether the biorefinery from a system economic point of view preferably should produce transport biofuels or combined heat and power, how sensitive the technologies are to variations in electricity price and policy support such as certificates for green electricity and transport biofuels and the importance of the heat sales for the overall economics of the plants (see also Chapter 9 for a discussion of the effectiveness of different policy instruments).
+Major issues in the analysis have been whether the biorefinery from a system economic point of view preferably should produce transport biofuels or combined heat and power, how sensitive the technologies are to variations in electricity price and policy support such as certificates for green electricity and transport biofuels and the importance of the heat sales for the overall economics of the plants (see also Chapter 12 for a discussion of the effectiveness of different policy instruments).
 Generally, the time perspective has been a mid-term future, typically 2020-2025, and it has been assumed that at that time the technology is already mature and commercially available.
 These studies have all been assuming a Swedish setting but some conclusions could be applicable also to a more general European setting.

-In a study comparing the profitability and CO2 emissions of different biorefinery concepts including integration of a biorefinery with an existing NGCC CHP, it was found that the results are highly sensitive to assumptions regarding the production mix in the DH system and energy market developments but generally the most cost-optimal solution is a stand-alone SNG plant with DH delivery.7

-In a techno-economic optimization of biomass utilization in the Västra Götaland region of Sweden, different bio CHP and biorefinery options connected to district heating were contrasted8.
-Policies for CO, reduction and "green" power promotion were assumed, and the required subsidy levels for large-scale production of transport biofuels were estimated.
+In a study comparing the profitability and CO2 emissions of different biorefinery concepts including integration of a biorefinery with an existing NGCC CHP, it was found that the results are highly sensitive to assumptions regarding the production mix in the DH system and energy market developments but generally the most cost-optimal solution is a stand-alone SNG plant with DH delivery.7 heating were contrasted.8 Policies for CO2 reduction and renewable power promotion were assumed, and the required subsidy levels for large-scale production of transport biofuels were estimated.
 Results indicate a trade-off between biomass CHP generation with high electrical output and transport biofuel production.
 The trade-off is a consequence of constraints on local, lower cost, biomass supply.
-Thus, large transport biofuel production might be linked to a lower bio power generation which in a short-term perspective, assuming CO, intensive marginal power generation, implies minor climate benefits of transport biofuels (see also discussion on different reference systems in Chapter 7 and the example in Figure 7.2).
+Thus, large transport biofuel production might be linked to a lower bio power generation which in a short-term perspective, assuming CO2 intensive marginal power generation, implies minor climate benefits of transport biofuels (see also discussion on different reference systems in Chapter 10 and the example in Figure 10.2).